Y3llowDuck/byteclipper/README.md

 # ByteClipper

 A minimalist Bash script to generate a clean, single-line C# reverse https shell payload using `msfvenom`, and copy it directly to your clipboard.
-Ideal for red teamers, CTF players, and security researchers who need fast and formatted payloads without manual cleanup.
+Very handy if you need fast and formatted payloads without manual cleanup.

-Once executed, the script extracts only the byte array from the generated payload, removes newlines, and stores it to your clipboard — perfect for pasting into .NET loaders or other tools.
+Once executed, the script extracts the shell code , including variable definition and array size, then puts that into your clipboard.
+I've used a lot for pasting into .NET loaders or Visual Code C# code.

 ---